The round handle problem

 \begin{proof} To prove Lemma~\ref{lemma:s-cob}, start with $R_M$.
-The trace of surgeries on the $\alpha$ spheres gives a cobordism to $R$.
-The trace of surgeries on the $\beta$ spheres gives a cobordism to $R'$.
+The trace of surgeries on the $\alpha_i$-spheres gives a cobordism to $R$.
+The trace of surgeries on the $\beta_i$-spheres gives a cobordism to $R'$.
 The union of the two cobordisms along $R_M$ is an $s$-cobordism from $R$ to $R'$, since algebraically the intersection numbers $\alpha_i \cdot \beta_j = \delta_{ij}$.
 This completes the proof of Lemma~\ref{lemma:s-cob}. \end{proof}

-Note that we used duals to the $\beta$ spheres twice, once to apply surgery and once to prove that we have an $s$-cobordism.
+Note that we used duals to the $\beta_i$-spheres twice, once to apply surgery and once to prove that we have an $s$-cobordism.
 However we use \emph{different} duals.
-For the surgery we use the duals arising from the round handle $2$-handles.
-For the $s$-cobordism, we use the $\alpha$ spheres.
+For the surgery we used the $\gamma_i$-spheres arising from the round handle $2$-handles.
+For the $s$-cobordism, we used the $\alpha_i$-spheres.

-Then since $R$ and $R'$ are $s$-cobordant, the $s$-cobordism Conjecture~\ref{conjecture:s-cobordism} implies that they are homeomorphic.
-The homeomorphism is an identity on the boundary, so preserves the link $L$.
+Then since $R$ and $R'$ are $s$-cobordant, the $s$-cobordism Conjecture~\ref{conjecture:s-cobordism} implies that they are homeomorphic rel.\ boundary.
+Since the homeomorphism is an identity on the boundary, the link~$L$ is preserved.
 Thus the image of the slice discs for $L$ in $R'$ under the homeomorphism $f \colon R' \to R$ are slice discs for $L$ in~$R$.
 It follows that $L$ is Round Handle Slice as desired.
 This completes the proof of Theorem~\ref{theorem:RHP}.